-My role as a Future of Quantum Computing member is to facilitate conversation and collaboration between leading members of the quantum computing community.
-Using my background in moderation and technology editing, I help members center their motives and then turn those thoughts into whitepapers, leadership blogs, and other media.
+My role as a Future of Quantum Computing Council member is to facilitate conversation and collaboration between leading members of the quantum computing community.
+Using my background in moderation and technology editing, I help members center their motives and then turn those thoughts into white papers, leadership blogs, and other media.

 N Square Innovators Network on nuclear weapons proliferation

 In 2014, five of the largest peace and security funders in the United States joined forces to develop a new, collective approach to incentivizing and rewarding innovation in the nuclear threat field.
 The result was N Square, an initiative built on the idea that new forms of cross-sector collaboration will accelerate the achievement of internationally agreed goals to reduce nuclear dangers.